sirixdb/sirix/README.md

 >"Remember that you're lucky, even if you don't think you are, because there's always something that you can be thankful for." - Esther Grace Earl (http://tswgo.org)

-**We want to build the database system together with you.
-Help us and become a maintainer yourself.
-Why?
-Maybe you like the software and want to help us.
-Furthermore, you'll learn a lot.
-Maybe you want to fix a bug or add a feature?
-You want to add an awesome project to your portfolio?
-You want to grow your network?...
-All of this are valid reasons besides probably many more**: [Collaborating on Open Source Software](https://youtu.be/TQN8BIxUmRo)

 SirixDB appends data to an indexed log file without the need of a WAL.
 It can simply be embedded and used as a library from your favorite language on the JVM to store and query data locally or by using a simple CLI.
 An asynchronous HTTP-server, which adds the core and query modules as dependencies can alternatively be used to interact with SirixDB over the network using Keycloak for authentication/authorization.
 One file stores the data with all revisions and possibly secondary indexes.
 A second file stores offsets into the file to quickly search for a revision by a given timestamp using an in-memory binary search.
 Furthermore a few maintenance files exist, which store the configuration of a resource and the definitions of secondary indexes (if any are configured).
 Other JSON files keep track of changes in delta files if enabled.

 It currently supports the storage and (time travel) querying of both XML - and JSON-data in its binary encoding, tailored to support versioning.
 The index-structures and the whole storage engine has been written from scratch to support versioning natively.
 We might also implement the storage and querying of other data formats as relational data.